 In the case of long-haul routes from the EU, most SIA flights fall within the final bracket.
 This means you may be entitled to €600 for significant delays or cancellations.

 Singapore Airlines offers a range of refund options, which vary according to the ticket type, route, and specific circumstances of cancellation.
-Generally, refunds are available if:
+Generally, flight refunds are available if:

 The airline has specified certain conditions where refunds are generally not permitted: